God's Kitchen

-"God's Kitchen" is a song by English synth-pop duo Blancmange, released in March 1982 as a double A-side with "I've Seen the Word".
+"God's Kitchen" is a song by the English synth-pop duo Blancmange, released on 26 March 1982 as a double A-side with "I've Seen the Word".
 It was the lead single from the duo's debut studio album Happy Families (1982).
-"God's Kitchen" and "I've Seen the Word" was written by Neil Arthur and Stephen Luscombe, and produced by Mike Howlett.
+"God's Kitchen" and "I've Seen the Word" were written by Neil Arthur and Stephen Luscombe, and produced by Mike Howlett.
 The single reached No. 65 in the UK and remained on the charts for two weeks.

 In a 2011 interview with Penny Black Music, Arthur considered the song to be "fairly bleak".

 He recalled of the song to FutureMusic, "If I'd have only ever had one record with Blancmange, like 'God's Kitchen' then that would have sufficed.
 I remember hearing that track for the first time on Radio 1's Peter Powell Show and we drove across three lanes of the motorway we were so excited."